 Lara Edmondson started attending Silver Lake as a conferee in the early 1980s and continued to volunteer as a Counselor, Dean and Fall/Spring Action participant through the mid-90s.
 She became involved with Silver Lake again as a parent once her children became old enough to attend, and was invited to serve on the Board of Directors in October 2016.
-Lara and her husband, Jeff, live in Milford, CT, with their 3 children and golden retriever.
+Lara and her husband, Jeff, live in Milford, CT, with their 3 children and dog, Gracie.
 She is a lifelong member of the First United Church of Christ, Congregational in Milford.
 She enjoys reading, photography, thrift shopping, and the beach.
 If she could sit down today and share a s’more with someone, it would be her grandmother, whom she would treasure more time with.
 Her favorite place at Silver Lake is the ball field at night stargazing, or the peace and comfort of the Hubbel Chapel.